rouseguy/DeepLearning-Image/installation.md

 ## Recommended Installation
 We will be using Python 3.5 version for the exercise.
 Users should install the Anaconda distribution from Continuum - [https://www.continuum.io/downloads](https://www.continuum.io/downloads).

-Please note that installing Anaconda is the **recommended** option for doing the workshop.
+Please note that installing Anaconda is the **recommended** option for the workshop.

 ## Post Anaconda Installation